 Fonts can be purchased from MyFonts where all fonts have the prefix LTC.
 Obituary of Giampa and links to obituaries.

 Catalog of the Lanston typeface library.
 View the typefaces designed by Lanston.
 A more extensive page of Lanston Monotype typefaces.
 [Google]

 Big German foundry active in the first half of the 20th century.
-It was absorbed by Neufville, which will make its faces available in digital form.
+It was absorbed by Neufville in 1984, which will make its faces available in digital form.
 Type designers and faces:

 - House faces: Allemannia Fraktur (1908), Allright (1936), Altenburger Gotisch (1928), Bastard Mediaeval, Beatrice (1931), Chic, Cochin (1922), Commerciale, Diplomat (1964, see the digital version Diploma by Hans van Maanen, 2009), Excelsior (1914, script face), Firmin Didot (1929), Hallo (1956), Kombinette (1932), Kupferplatte (1950), Largo (1939), Magnet (1951), Nelson (1902, art nouveau), Wren, Samson Script, Luminous, Behrens.
 Kudos Kaps NF (2006, Nick Curtis) is a set of five nice ornamental caps and associated alphabet and border sets, including a Lombardic set, and an engraved set--they are based on faces from the Ludwig&Mayer library.